-A cell that provides a result, that is runs, only in the following cases:
+A cell that contains a lazy function that provides a result, i.e. runs, only in the following cases:

 - The user clicks the “play” button on the cell.